skshreek2/Notes-MySelf/errors.md

+❌  error: Using bridging headers with framework targets is unsupported (in target 'react-native-testbridge-new' from project 'Pods')

-❌  error: Build input file cannot be found: '/Users/s82988/Documents/POC/TestAppRNLibrary-main/node_modules/react-native-testbridge-new/ios/RNDeviceHelper-Bridging-Header.h'.
+❌error: Build input file cannot be found: '/Users/s82988/Documents/POC/TestAppRNLibrary-main/node_modules/react-native-testbridge-new/ios/RNDeviceHelper-Bridging-Header.h'.
 Did you forget to declare this file as an output of a script phase or custom build rule which produces it? (in target 'react-native-testbridge-new' from project 'Pods')